B1. Number Sense

 Place identical objects (for example, table tennis balls, marbles, golf balls, popcorn, dried beans), but vary the quantity, in three identical clear containers or plastic bags.

-Show students the first container and circulate it around the classroom to familiarize themselves with the quantity and size of the objects.
+Show students the first container and circulate it around the classroom so that they can familiarize themselves with the quantity and size of the objects.

-Ask students to estimate the number of objects in the container and write the estimations on the board.
+Ask students to estimate the number of objects in the container and write their estimations on the board.

 Empty the contents of the container and ask students to suggest ways to count the objects (for example, make groups of 2, 5, 10, 20, 25 or 50).